chrizzTs/Who-U/README.md

 The app helps breaking the ice by giving a hook for a conversation or an activity.

 #Getting started
 This app is a cross-platform app build with phonegap and ionic.
+This repository includes the client, whereas the needed Back-End is discribed ([ here] (https://github.com/Mats77/WhoU-Backend))

 It is build by using the yeoman generator:ionic ([click here for more information] (https://github.com/diegonetto/generator-ionic))
 This link describes how to run the app and how to install it on your phone/emulate it by using Grunt.